Accessing the Virtual Open Day

 In our Student Support section of the Virtual Open Day you will find booths representing Admissions and Applying, Student Welfare, Advice and Guidance including Counselling and Mental Health, Finance and Funding as well as information on Careers and Employability and Widening Participation and information for Parents and Supporters.

-In these booths you will find an abundance of presentations, videos and literature along with the opportunity to live chat with our teams who are on hand to answer any questions you may have.
+In these booths you will find an abundance of presentations, videos and literature along with the opportunity to live chat with our teams who are on hand to answer any questions you may have (please note live chat won’t be available for Student Welfare, Advice and Guidance including Counselling and Mental Healthand an alternative contact method will be available).

 What’s it like to be a Student at the University of Liverpool?